zero-os/0-templates/templates/gateway/README.md

 - `hostname`: container hostname.
 - `domain`: Domain for the private networks
 - `nics`: a list of type Nics.
 It specifies the configuration of the attached nics to the container.
-- `portforwards`: tcp/udp forwards from public network to private network
+- `portforwards`: list of Portforward tcp/udp forwards from public network to private network
-- `httpproxies`: Reverse http/https proxy to allow one public ip to host multiple http services
+- `httpproxies`: liost of HTTPProxy.
+Reverse http/https proxy to allow one public ip to host multiple http services

-Portforwards:
+- `domain`: gateway domain
+- `certificates`: List of Certificate
+- `ztIdentity`: zerottier identity of the gateway container

+PortForward:
-- `protocols`: tcp or udp
+- `protocols`: IPProtocol enum
 - `srcport`: Port to forward from
 - `srcip`: IPAddress to forward from
 - `dstip`: IPAddress to forward to
 - `dstport`: Port to forward to
+- `name`: portforward name

+IPProtocol enum:
+- `tcp`
+- `udp`

 Nic:
 - `type`: value from enum NicType indicating the nic type.